Ford Mustang (third generation): 1987–1993

 In 1993, Ford switched to cast hypereutectic pistons for all 302 cuin engines and also re-rated the GT to 205 hp and 275 ft.lbf of torque.
 This estimate was more accurate given the previous power ratings were made before the addition of the mass airflow system, minor revisions in the camshaft profile, and other various small changes made throughout the production run.
 The individual rear power window switches, mounted within the quarter panel speaker grilles in the back seat of convertible models, were removed.
 Control for the rear power windows was now relegated to the driver's door switch panel.
 The black bumper rub strips and side moldings on LX models were now body-colored.
-Similar to the 1990 7-Up Mustang, for 1992, Ford produced 3,333 special Spring-edition (1992-1/2) LX 302 cuin convertible with a Vibrant Red exterior and Oxford White leather interiors.
+Similar to the 1990 7-Up Mustang, for 1992, Ford produced 2,193 special Summer edition (1992-1/2) LX 302 cuin convertible with a Vibrant Red exterior and Oxford White leather interiors.
 Also for 1993, Limited Edition models featured a Chrome Yellow exterior with a black or white leather interior, or a Vibrant white exterior with a white leather interior.

 Under the newly established Ford SVT division, the 1993 Ford Mustang SVT Cobra was offered with the 302 cuin V8 that produced 235 hp at 5,000 rpm and 285 lbft of torque at 4,000 rpm.
 Featuring more subdued styling than the GT, the Cobra used Ford's new GT-40 high-performance engine equipment.
 A Cobra R model was also produced for 1993 that used the same engine as the regular Cobra.
 It featured larger brakes (pulled ahead from the new-for-1994 Mustang Cobra), Koni shocks and struts, engine oil cooler, power steering cooler, and rear seat delete.
-Options such as air conditioning and a stereo system were not available on the Cobra R. Production of the third-generation Mustang concluded in September 1993.
+Options such as air conditioning and a stereo system were not available on the Cobra R. The final third-generation Mustang rolled off the assembly line on 26 August 1993.
 The 1993 Mustang was the first for a CD player to be optional from the factory.
 Finally, 1993 also marked the end of the "official" SSP Police/government Mustangs, though some agencies continued buying standard Mustangs for undercover or highway interceptor use.

+Motorsport

+Beginning in 1991, several modified Ford Mustang GTs competed in the German DTM series until the end of the car's homologation in 1994.
+The brothers Gerd and Jürgen Ruch were one such duo that used the Mustangs.